|Printed from the Mr. Lincoln and New York website, www.mrlincolnandnewyork.org|

 The pressure on Mr. Lincoln from New York began before the election and continued afterward.

-Preston King wrote John Bigelow on November 12: "I think there is no danger of Lincoln making any declaration to anticipate the day of his inauguration, but I am glad that Mr. Bryant wrote for we cannot be too secure upon such a point."6 The curious nature of New York politics are illustrated by a letter from New York Republican boss Thurlow Weed to Secretary of State William H. Seward in November 1863:
+Preston King wrote John Bigelow on November 12: "I think there is no danger of Lincoln making any declaration to anticipate the day of his inauguration, but I am glad that Mr. Bryant wrote for we cannot be too secure upon such a point."6 The curious nature of New York politics was illustrated by a letter from New York Republican boss Thurlow Weed to Secretary of State William H. Seward in November 1863:

 I have been two hours with Pa.
-Gentleman1 It was a strange revelation, for he represents V[allandigham] of Ohio, W[ood]. of N-Y, and other strange People, including McClellan, all of whom he proposes to bring to the support of the Country!
+Gentleman It was a strange revelation, for he represents V[allandigham] of Ohio, W[ood]. of N-Y, and other strange People, including McClellan, all of whom he proposes to bring to the support of the Country!

 Richmond was the New York Democratic chairman.
-Weed was the Republican boss although his influence was diminishing by the beginning of the Civil War.
+Weed was the powerful Republican boss although his influence was diminishing by the beginning of the Civil War.
 The two were represented part of the ever-shifting coalition of those willing in New York to support.

 By 1860, New York politics had gone through a 12-year period of turmoil, hardshell Democrats against softshell Democrats, former Barnburners against the Albany Regency, Mozart Hall against Tammany Hall.
 "At the beginning of 1860, the Republicans had control of most of the state patronage through their possession of the gubernatorial chair and of three of the five most important state offices; they likewise had a two-thirds majority in both branches of the legislature, both the United States senators, and a majority of the congressional delegation," wrote historian Sidney David Brummer.
 "The national patronage was still in the hands of the Democrats.
 The opposition to the Regency in the up-state counties was too weak to render it doubtful that the followers of the Regency held the federal offices in the greater part of the state."8